javeriaijaz/QA-Technical-Challenge/README.md

 ## Future Improvements

+-**Support for Authorized APIs**
+  Extend the framework to handle APIs that require authentication (e.g., API keys, bearer tokens, OAuth).
+This would involve configuring headers or tokens via environment variables and securely injecting them during test execution.
+While a public API was chosen for simplicity, integrating a secured API would make the solution more production-ready.

 - **Parallel Execution with `pytest-xdist`**
   Use pytest-xdist to run tests in parallel using all CPU cores.
 This can significantly reduce execution time for large datasets.